Phoenix1327/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a senior research engineer in Kuaishou.
+I am currently a senior research engineer in Tiktok.

 Before that, I received my PhD degree in Pattern Recognition and Intelligent System from [Institute of Automation, Chinese Academy of Sciences (CASIA)](http://english.ia.cas.cn) in 2019 advised by [Kaiqi Huang](https://scholar.google.com/citations?user=caQ-OmYAAAAJ) and my bachelor degree in Automation from [Department of Automation, Tsinghua University](https://www.tsinghua.edu.cn/publish/auen/) in 2014.